After Here Through Midland

 After Here Through Midland is the second album by Cock Robin and was released in 1987.

 Again it was a big success in continental Europe as their first eponymous album, reaching the Top 10, but was largely ignored in the United States where the album reached only #166 in the Billboard 200.
 The single "Just Around the Corner" proved to be the biggest hit in Europe, and it remains a staple on adult contemporary and pop music stations in France.

 Track listing

-All songs by Peter Kingsbery, except "Blood is a Saint" written by Anna LaCazio and Clive Wright.
+All songs by Peter Kingsbery, except "Blood of a Saint" written by Anna LaCazio and Clive Wright.